TOP

 Package Itinerary

-Day 1: Mon: Arrive Bamako
+Day 1: Mon – Arrive Bamako

 Arrive at any time.
 You are met at the airport and transferred to your hotel.
-Overnight in Bamako at Azalai Grand Hotel.
+Overnight in Bamako at Azalaï Grand Hotel.

 Meal(s) Included: None

-Day 2: Tue: Bamako
+Day 2: Tue – Bamako

-Today you will explore the capital city of Bamako situated on the Niger River, Africa’s 3rd longest.
+Today, you will explore the capital city of Bamako, situated on the Niger River, Africa’s third-longest river.
 Mali is a country of many tribal peoples, each with its own exuberant styles of clothing and jewelry.
 There is nowhere better to see this colorful diversity than in the streets and markets of the capital.
-In the city’s craft bazaar, we shall see sculptors, weavers, leather workers, jewelers, and metal workers exhibiting their wares and displaying their skills.
-One area of the market is entirely devoted to traditional African medicines.
-Here you'll find the freshly shrunken heads of birds, monkeys, and crocodiles, along with lizard skins and other gruesome treatments.

 Meal(s) Included: Breakfast, Dinner

-Day 3: Wed: Bamako – Segou / Festival on the Niger
+Day 3: Wed – Bamako – Ségou / Festival on the Niger

 Meal(s) Included: Breakfast, Dinner

-Day 4, 5, 6: Thu, Fri, & Sat: Festival on the Niger
+Day 4, 5 & 6: Thu, Fri & Sat – Festival on the Niger

-Enjoy in the evenings the festival activities.
+In the evenings, enjoy the festival activities.

 Meal(s) Included: Breakfast, Dinner

-Day 7: Sun: Segou - Djenné
+Day 7: Sun – Ségou – Djenné

 Meal(s) Included: Breakfast, Dinner

-Day 8: Mon: Djenne – Dogon Country
+Day 8: Mon – Djenné – Dogon Country

-Today is Monday, on its weekly market day visit Djenné when it is at its colorful best; see the magnificent Grand Mosque, the largest mud-brick architecture in the world and one of Unesco's World Heritage sites, visit the museum where a representative of ‘Mission Culturelle’ will take you to the site of Djéno Djenné being the old Djenné.
+Today is Monday, Djenné’s weekly market day, when the city is at its most colorful.
+Visit the magnificent Grand Mosque, the largest mud-brick structure in the world and a UNESCO World Heritage Site.
+Visit the museum, where a representative of the Mission Culturelle will accompany you to the archaeological site of Djéno Djenné, the ancient city of Djenné.

-You will learn about the history of the ancient city of Djenné.
-After visits drive to Dogon country and stay overnight in Sangha at Campement
+Learn about the history of this remarkable city.
+After the visits, drive to Dogon Country and stay overnight in Sangha at a campement.

-Day 9: Tue: Dogon country
+Day 9: Tue – Dogon Country

-Day 10: Wed: Dogon Country – Mopti
+Day 10: Wed – Dogon Country – Mopti

-Day 11: Thu: Mopti – Bamako
+Day 11: Thu – Mopti – Bamako

-Day 12: Fri: Bamako – Depart
+Day 12: Fri – Bamako – Departure

-In Bamako decide on your activities with the assistance of your driver and guide.
-Later transfer to the airport for your onward flight.
+In Bamako, decide on your activities with the assistance of your driver and guide.
+Later, transfer to the airport for your onward flight.

 Meal(s) Included: Breakfast